 The program begins with a review of the physician’s PharmaNet practitioner prescription profile, followed by several stages of educational activities.

 At each stage, a PharmaNet practitioner prescription profile is reviewed by the medical consultant.
 Depending on the unique situation of each case, files may progress linearly stage by stage, go back and forth between stages, or may be accelerated through the program.
-If the review reveals prescribing patterns that are consistent with the College standards and guidelines, Safe Prescribing of Drugs with Potential for Misuse/Diversion, the panel would likely direct that the file be closed.
+If the review reveals prescribing patterns that are consistent with the College standards and guidelines, Safe Prescribing of Opioids and Sedatives, the panel would likely direct that the file be closed.

 For those physicians with particularly challenging prescribing profiles, a face-to-face discussion with a medical consultant is offered as an opportunity to discuss barriers to, and opportunities for, improvements in prescribing practice.
 The educational and remedial activities provided by the PRP are of a collegial nature, supported by research and best practices.